meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 Code 400 MUST be returned when the RADIUS Proxy server does not have a route to the Target Realm.

-Code 401 SHOULD be returned when the RADISU Server has a direct connection to the Target Realm RADIUS Server, is configured not to forward Status-Realm-Request packets to the Target Realm RADIUS Server, and the RADIUS Server believes that the Target Realm RADIUS Server is currently unreachable.
+Code 401 SHOULD be returned when the RADIUS Server has a direct connection to the Target Realm RADIUS Server, is configured not to forward Status-Realm-Request packets to the Target Realm RADIUS Server, and the RADIUS Server believes that the Target Realm RADIUS Server is currently unreachable.
 An example of a reason to believe that the Target Realm RADIUS Server is unreachable is that the Target Realm RADIUS Server has not responded to recent valid RADIUS requests.

 Code 402 MUST be returned when a Status-Realm-Request specifies a realm with a valid format and the RADIUS Server knows that realm does not exist.
 For example, consider a RADIUS server is configured to be authoritative for all realms ending in ".invalid" that receives a request for "example.invalid" but does not have an entry for "example.invalid."
 This server MUST return code 402.